ioi/ioisubmit/README.md

   - `local-syslog` (local syslog from the contestant's machine)
   - `remote-syslog` (remote syslog from the contestant's machine)
   - `local-storage` (the local storage directory from the contestant's machine)

+Run `./process-submissions`, which produces a log file (to stderr) and a script (to stdout) that sends submissions to CMS using `./admin-submit`.

 ## Caveats